2552 Capitol Drive, Suite 103 - Creedmoor, NC 27522 - (919) 528-0606 |

 Anesthetic Administration and Monitoring

 Carolina Animal Hospital is serious about anesthesia.
 At our hospital only individuals who have completed formal educational training programs in veterinary technology and have passed stringent licensing examinations given by the North Carolina Veterinary Medical Board are employed as "Technicians".
+Only a Veterinarian or a Registered Veterinary Technician, under the supervision of a Veterinarian, will ever administer anesthetics to our patients.
+While under anesthesia our patients are observed by our trained staff and by sophisticated equipment which monitors blood pressure (NIBP), heart rhythm (ECG), core body temperature and oxygen levels (SPO2) in the blood stream.

 Pain Management Protocol